mnussbaum/base16-builder-ansible/README.md

 ## To do

 * Installation instructions
-  * Distribute as a ansible-galaxy role
-  * Use the ansible-galaxy travis integration
 * Parallelize git pulls
 * Make the tests use fixtures instead of actually cloning repos